Failover and failback

 Improve reliability using the failover/failback features of redis-py.

 redis-py supports failover and failback to improve the availability of connections to Redis databases.
-This page explains the concepts and describes how to configure redis-py for failover and failback.
+This page explains how to configure redis-py for failover and failback.
+For an overview of the concepts, see the main Failover/failback page.

 Failover configuration